MbarkiZeineb/CareerCenterPlateformProject/README.md

 <a name="_page12_x70.87_y105.46"></a>Figure 8 – Jobs by fields![](images/Aspose.Words.21819dab-c951-48f9-b7bb-528a4adf4f33.007.png)

-2. Recommendation
+2. **Recommendation**

 <a name="_page13_x70.87_y70.87"></a>A recommendation system is a subclass of information filtering system that provide suggestions for items that are most pertinent to a particular user. the suggestions refer to various decision-making processes.
 Re- commendation systems are particularly useful when an individual needs to choose an item from a potentially overwhelming number of items or services.

-1. Users<a name="_page13_x70.87_y162.19"></a> recommended job dataset
+1. **Users<a name="_page13_x70.87_y162.19"></a> recommended job dataset**

 In order to build a collaborative-based job recommendation system , a dataset of users who have recommended jobs will be needed.

 This data will be used to generate recommendations for users based on their preferences and needs.
 Computing the Cosine Similarity using countvector![](images/Aspose.Words.21819dab-c951-48f9-b7bb-528a4adf4f33.016.png)

-1. The CountVectorizer is used to create a count vector representation of users.
+1. ***The CountVectorizer*** is used to create a count vector representation of users.
 This will convert each user Text description into a vector where each element corresponds to the count of a specific word in the Text .
-1. Compute the cosine similarity between each pair of documents using the cosine similarity.
+1. ***Compute the cosine similarity between each pair of documents using the cosine similarity***.
 This will create a similarity matrix where the (i,j)th element is the cosine similarity between user text i and job offers j.
-1. Get recommendations for a given user, select the row of the similarity matrix that corresponds to the job , sort the similarities in descending order, and return the top k most similar jobs.
+1. ***Get recommendations for a given user***, select the row of the similarity matrix that corresponds to the job , sort the similarities in descending order, and return the top k most similar jobs.
-2. Profile<a name="_page13_x70.87_y383.06"></a> recommendation
+2. **Profile<a name="_page13_x70.87_y383.06"></a> recommendation**

 To identify profiles that are similar to a new user based on a profile database, we used a function that computes the cosine similarity between the new user’s profile and all other profiles in the database.